pyepics/pyepics/doc/installation.rst

 Prerequisites
 ~~~~~~~~~~~~~~~

-This package requires Python version 2.5, 2.6, 2.7, or 3.1, or 3.2.
-I
+This package requires Python version 2.5, 2.6, 2.7, or 3.1.
+I It is
-It is possible that Python 2.4 will work if the ctypes package is
+possible that Python 2.4 will work if the ctypes package is installed, but
-installed, but this has not been tested.
+this has not been tested.
+In addition, Python 3.2 should work as well, but
+was not tested as of this writing.

 In addtion, version 3.14 of the EPICS Channel Access library (v 3.14.8 or
 higher, I believe) is required.
 More specifically, the shared libraries
 libCom.so and libca.so (or Com.dll and ca.dll on Windows) from *Epics Base*
 are required to use this module.
+Using a patched version of 3.14.12 is
+recommended -- some of the features for 'subarray records' will only work
+with this latest version.

-For 32-bit Windows, pre-built DLLs are
+For 32-bit Windows, pre-built DLLs from 3.14.12 (patched as of March, 2011)
-included and installed so that no other Epics installation is required to
+are included and installed so that no other Epics installation is required
-use the modules.
-For Unix-like systems, these are assumed to be available
+to use the modules.
+For Unix-like systems, these are assumed to be
-(and findable by Python at runtime) on the system.
-This may mean setting
+available (and findable by Python at runtime) on the system.
+This may mean
-LD_LIBRARY_PATH or DYLD_LIBRARY_PATH or configuring ldconfig.
+setting LD_LIBRARY_PATH or DYLD_LIBRARY_PATH or configuring ldconfig.

 Downloads
 ~~~~~~~~~~~~~